Before we begin. A disclaimer.

 I build and launch it in a week.
 It get's about 250 downloads.

-Ironically, this stupid product gets copied by Unsplash.
-They make this functionality part of the main website, which technically means that my product indirectly affects millions of users every year.
+Ironically, this stupid product got copied by Unsplash.
+They made it part of the main website, which technically means that my product indirectly affects millions of users every year.

 But what am I doing anyway?
 Are these even businesses?